Prince Edward Island Sights and Highlights

 Here someone is very proud of the tuna that he has caught

-These three attractions on the north coast of Prince Edward Island embody the island like no other: unspectacular, but with a lot of charm and a little bit of culinary delights - that's what defines Prince Edward Island.
-Even if you're short on time to take a closer look at the island province in eastern Canada, these three places shouldn't be missed, as they give a good impression of what PEI has to offer.
-And if you have more time, you can get a foretaste of what the island has to offer here.
+These three attractions in Prince Edward Island, Canada, embody the island like few others: unassuming, yet full of charm and offering a taste of local cuisine – that's what Prince Edward Island is all about.
+Even if you only have a short time to explore this island province in eastern Canada, you shouldn't miss these three places, as they provide a good impression of what PEI has to offer.
+And if you have more time, you can get a taste of what the island has to offer right here.

 Where is Prince Edward Island?